MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 <!-- ====================================================================== -->
 ## Customize sidebar

 You can use the [EdgeSidebarCustomizeEnabled](/deployedge/microsoft-edge-policies#edgesidebarcustomizeenabled) policy to let users customize the sidebar by adding or deleting an app.
+If this policy is enabled, a user can mouseover the plus (**+**) sign, and then click **Customize**.

 <!--- screenshot showing icon in sidebar ---->
 ![Select the plus sign in the sidebar to enable customize.](media/microsoft-edge-sidebar/select-customize-sidebar.png)